-Transponders that also transmit Modes A, C and S data will continue to function if the aircraft lost its GPS signal.
+Transponders that also transmit Modes A, C and S data would continue to function if the aircraft lost its GPS signal.
 In that situation, air traffic controllers may still be able to see the aircraft if it was within secondary surveillance radar range, which would not be case for ADS-B only systems.

-7.7 Non-Compliant Data
+6.7 Non-Compliant Data

-As ADS-B OUT will be the primary source of surveillance data in the New Zealand FIR, all ADS-B data transmitted from aircraft equipment must meet the requirements of rule 91.257 and NTC 91.258.
+As ADS-B OUT will be the primary source of surveillance data in the New Zealand FIR, all ADS-B data transmitted by an ADS-B system must meet the requirements of rule 91.257 and NTC 91.258.